Observation of anisotropy-independent magnetization dynamics in spatially disordered Heisenberg spin systems: Introduction

-This challenge can be addressed by studying the time evolution for given Hamiltonians with highly tunable quantum simulators on elaborated experimental apparatus~\cite{Bloch2008ManybodyPhysics,Blatt2012, Georgescu2014QuantumSimulation, Gross2017QuantumSimulationsa}.
 In this work, we use different combinations of states of highly excited Rydberg atoms to realize different types of spin Hamiltonians thus making use of the full versatility of this platform~\cite{Browaeys2020ManybodyPhysics, Jaksch2000FastQuantum, Weimer2010RydbergQuantum, Barredo2015CoherentExcitation, Orioli2018RelaxationIsolateda, lukin_probing_2019, Signoles2021GlassyDynamics}.
 Rydberg atoms are ideally suited to study unitary quantum dynamics because the time scales of the interacting dynamics vastly exceed those of the typical decoherence mechanisms.
 We observe the relaxation dynamics of three different Heisenberg Hamiltonians: the integrable Ising model and the non-integrable XX and XXZ models with power-law interactions and positional disorder (see Fig.~\ref{fig:figure1}~(a)).
-For all models we observe the same characteristic decay of magnetization, well-described by a stretched exponential function, which causes the data to collapse onto a single universal curve after appropriate rescaling of time.
-This behavior can be qualitatively explained by an integrable model which neglects all interactions beyond nearest-neighbor pairs.
-This implies that his relaxation is not a consequence of spreading of correlations beyond the nearest neighbor and thus the observed universality is associated to the integrable property of the disordered quantum spin systems~\cite{Nandkishore2015ManyBodyLocalization, abanin_colloquium_2019}
+For all models, we observe the same characteristic decay of magnetization, well-described by a stretched exponential function, which causes the data to collapse onto a single curve after the appropriate rescaling of time.
+We show that this robust behavior is directly linked to the presence of strong disorder which allows deriving an effective, integrable model consisting of pairs of spins.